-Response to Game Characters
+4.2 Response to Game Characters

-All of the participants were able to correctly identify with the main characters.
-They associated negatively with Tal, describing him as "bad," "selfish," and "rude."
-They associated positively with Zak, describing him as "kind," "nice," and "helpful."
-They also associated positively with Hanna, highlighting her "happy" and "cheerful" character.
-They all marked frowning faces to indicate that they disapproved of the way Tal treated Zak and Hanna in Episode 1.
+A great majority of the participants were able to correctly identify with the main characters in Episode 1: 93.4% associated negatively with Tal, describing him as "bad," "selfish," and "rude;" 96.4% associated positively with Zak, describing him as "kind," "nice," and "helpful;" and 95.7% also associated positively with Hanna, highlighting her "happy" and "cheerful" character.
+They all marked frowning faces to indicate that they disapproved of the way Tal treated Zak and Hanna.
+There were no significant differences between boys and girls.

 When asked to sketch out how Hanna and Will might feel and think about the situation when they were mistreated by Tal, participants demonstrated considerable empathy and sympathy through their sketching (see examples in Figure 1).
-And in the letter to Tal, a total of 136 statements were made, of which 25 described participants' observations of Tal's personality and behavior, 100 suggested Tal to change his behavior (e.g., stop bullying, discriminating girls, being rude), 8 specified the negative consequences if Tal remains a snob (e.g., hurting people's feelings, losing friends, and leading to failure), and 6 explained their rationale for recommending Tal to change (e.g., importance to respect girls).
+Among them, 93.7% correctly identified Hanna's feelings and thoughts and 81.3% correctly identified Will's feelings and thoughts; there was no significant difference between boys and girls.
+And in the letter to Tal, a total of 136 statements were made, of which 100 suggested Tal to change his behavior (e.g., stop bullying, discriminating girls, being rude), 25 described participants' observations of Tal's negative personality (e.g., you are rude), 8 specified the harmful consequences if Tal remains a snob (e.g., hurting people's feelings, losing friends), and 6 explained their rationale for recommending Tal to change (e.g., importance to respect girls).